-- 1. Staff are individuals employed by APIS in any capacity on both campuses, including full-time and part-time employees.
-This excludes contracted companies and individuals (ASA providers). - 2.
-Students are current, prospective or past students enrolled at APIS. - 3.
-Parents/Guardians are current, prospective or past parents, and/or legal guardians, of a student or students at APIS. - 4.
-Alumni are APIS graduates. - 5.
-Associates are individuals or organizations that are affiliated but not employed by APIS. - 6.
-Third parties are individuals or organizations that are not affiliated with or employed by APIS.

-- 7. Personal Data: means any information relating to a Person, which enables the identification of such a Person, whether directly or indirectly, but not including the information of the deceased.
+- Administrators are individuals employed by APIS and serve on the Senior Leadership Team. - 2.
+Staff are individuals employed by APIS in any capacity on both campuses, including full-time and part-time employees.
+This excludes contracted companies and individuals (ASA providers). - 3.
+Students are current, prospective or past students enrolled at APIS. - 4.
+Parents/Guardians are current, prospective or past parents, and/or legal guardians, of a student or students at APIS. - 5.
+Alumni are APIS graduates. - 6.
+Associates are individuals or organizations that are affiliated but not employed by APIS. - 7.
+Third parties are individuals or organizations that are not affiliated with or employed by APIS. - 8.
+Personal Data: means any information relating to a Person, which enables the identification of such a Person, whether directly or indirectly, but not including the information of the deceased.
 Constituting the full legal name, personal address, personal contact information, school records of an individual and any sensitive information.
-It does not include identification numbers, names of staff, or titles and business contact information of staff. - 8.
+It does not include identification numbers, names of staff, or titles and business contact information of staff. - 9.
 Consent means that you give permission/allow for the collection, use, disclosure, transfer and processing of Personal Data, subject to the terms and conditions of this Data Protection Policy.